Data Quality

 Bad outcomes rooted in poor decision-making

-As businesses utilize data more and more to influence their day-to-day decisions, processes and strategies, data quality has become a core signifier for future success — specifically, whether it happens.
+As businesses use data more and more to influence their day-to-day decisions, processes, and strategies, data quality has become a core signifier for future success.

 Data processing is only as useful as customer data integrity.
-If you have poor data quality, your company is likely to lose more than just money.
+If you have poor data quality, your company will likely lose more than just money.
 Other potential impacts include:

 • Loss of operational efficiency